Azure/azure-service-operator/docs/hugo/content/introduction/multitenant-deployment.md

 ## Multiple operator multitenancy deployment

-To deploy the operator in multi-operator multi-tenant mode the release YAML has been split into two parts:
+To deploy the operator in multi-operator multi-tenant mode the release YAML/helm installation has been split into two parts:

 1. **Cluster-wide resources**:
    * Custom resource definitions for the Azure resources.